We invite you to visit our office in Washington, Iowa and see for yourself the facility, the employees and the work that is being done.

-Primary state and federal highways through Washington County are: Highways 1, 22, 78, 92, and U.S. Interstate 380.
-Patrol uniforms are worn according to Iowa State Sheriff’s and Deputies Association (ISSDA) standards, as are the patrol car markings.
+Primary state and federal highways through Washington County are Highways 1, 22, 78, 92, and 218.
+Patrol uniforms are worn according to Iowa State Sheriffs' and Deputies' Association (ISSDA) standards, as are the patrol car markings.

 Sheriff’s Patrol is committed to providing continued patrolling of schools, and communities.
 This active patrolling is intended to deter criminal activity, promote adherence to traffic laws, observe traffic hazards and assist motorists / citizens in need.
 Patrol officers are required to make initial investigations and Uniform Crime Reports (UCR), depending on the severity.
 Patrol deputies assist ambulances and fire departments, respond to and investigate traffic accidents and give public presentations to schools and service groups.

-The Sheriff’s Department has a criminal investigator available to assist with major felony incidents, sexual abuses / assaults.
+The Sheriff’s Office has a criminal investigator available to assist with major felony incidents, sexual abuses / assaults.
 The investigator is also responsible for monitoring all ongoing patrol deputy investigations.

 Washington County Reserve Unit also is assigned patrol duties for the County as needed.
 The Reserve Unit will hire out for special celebrations, high school sports events, and an occasional private security request.